Loviiii/Github-coursera-assignment/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+## Enforcement Guidelines

+Community leaders will follow these guidelines when determining enforcement actions:

+1. Correction
+   A private, written warning with clarity of violation and explanation.

+2. Warning
+   A warning with consequences for continued behavior.

+3. Temporary Ban
+   A temporary ban from any form of interaction with the project.

+4. Permanent Ban
+   A permanent ban from the community for repeated violations or severe misconduct.

+All enforcement decisions will be made fairly and consistently based on the nature and impact of the behavior.